ftrackhq/integrations/doc/tutorial/finalise.rst

 (can be replaced with the full Quicktime reviewable movie if desired), with each publish made.

-Functions that run after load and import are called "finalisers" and they are fed all the data from the previous steps and stages.
+Functions that run after load and import are called "finalizers" and they are fed all the data from the previous steps and stages.

 Save copy of thumbnail image